phhpro/atomchat/README.md

 ### Super User

-If you need -- or just think it's *cool* -- to log in as super user, you can do just that, though the script is pretty much the same except for an additional button to reset the log on the fly.
+Logging in as super user gives you an extra button to reset the log on the fly.
 May come in handy when using auto-reset.
-Refer to the *SUPER USER* section for more info.
+Refer to the *SUPER USER* section for details.

 ### Limitations And Issues